 H-1B Visa Orthopedic Physical Therapist Jobs

-Orthopedic physical therapists qualify for H-1B sponsorship because the role meets the specialty occupation standard: a directly related bachelor's degree is the minimum entry requirement.
+Orthopedic physical therapists qualify for H-1B visa sponsorship because the role meets the specialty occupation standard: a directly related bachelor's degree is the minimum entry requirement.
 Hospitals, outpatient orthopedic clinics, and sports medicine groups regularly file LCAs for this title under SOC code 29-1123.

-See All Orthopedic Physical Therapist JobsOverview
+Find H-1B Visa Orthopedic Physical Therapist JobsOverview

-Showing 5 of 34+ Orthopedic Physical Therapist jobs
+Showing 5 of 32+ Orthopedic Physical Therapist jobs

-See all 34+ Orthopedic Physical Therapist jobs
+See all 32+ Orthopedic Physical Therapist Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Orthopedic Physical Therapist roles.